Skip to main content

-Without further ado, behold the code - first we need to create a pack of 52 cards, and also add a method to shuffle it.
-Shuffling a deck is a bit complicated as JavaScript doesn't come with a good array shuffle method, so we need to use the Fisher-Yates algorithm.
+Without further ado, here’s the code.
+First, we create a pack of 52 cards and add a method to shuffle it.
+Shuffling is a bit tricky because JavaScript doesn’t ship with a good array shuffle method, so we need the Fisher-Yates algorithm.

 function createPack() {